 When an event is approved on the USQ calendar, a USQ employee will reach out to confirm basic details and go over what USQ policies competing teams need to be aware of.
 The week before an event, a USQ employee will email TDs a list of what requirements teams need to finish in order to be eligible to compete.
 The pre-event email will also contain a phone tree, with the names and phone numbers of USQ employees and volunteers that TDs can contact in case of a problem or emergency.

-Audio materials and webinars will be available throughout the season.
 Additional resources are available on this page.